 Verify that the HPT or maintenance technician is familiar with the procedure governing the selected activity.
 Determine that the HPT is following the procedure, and discuss any deviations (and the reasons) from the procedure.
 Be aware of the facilities art of the craft” position -- a level of skill and proficiency that is assumed (by the level of qualification).
 This position has a impact on the level of detail of the procedures, and allows the HPT, etc. to perform certain tasks or actions without a procedure.

 3. Ensure that the facility has an adequate supply of materials necessary to support current operations and emergent work/special outages.
-This includes anti-, respiratory protection, temporary shielding, temporary portable ventilation equipment, personal cooling devices (heat stress) and other needed equipment.
+This includes anti-c’s, respiratory protection, temporary shielding, temporary portable ventilation equipment, personal cooling devices (heat stress) and other needed equipment.

 Determine if the facility has adequate areas for personal and equipment decontamination, equipment maintenance and calibration (including spare parts).